-Examples of indirect action include: check in with a buddy, keep an eye out for them, ask a leader, create opportunities to include everyone, provide a role for every soldier, or mention concerns to the Chaplain or key unit member.
+- Examples of indirect action include:

+- check in with a buddy,

+- keep an eye out for them,

+- ask a leader,

+- create opportunities to include everyone,

+- provide a role for every soldier, or

+- mention concerns to the Chaplain or key unit member.

+- Examples of direct action include:

+- check in with them,

+- ask questions,

-Record your own notes here: • Examples of direct action include: check in with them, ask questions, invite them to small group events, personally invite them to large group events, task with a specific role in event planning, follow up, and offer assistance.
+- invite them to small group events,

+- personally invite them to large group social events,

+- task with a specific role in event planning,

+- follow up, and

+- offer assistance.

-Apply knowledge of direct and indirect action to a hypothetical scenario.
+To apply knowledge of direct and indirect action to a hypothetical scenario.

-1. Review examples in which direct and indirect action can be taken.
+1. Discuss examples in which direct and indirect action can be taken.

-- You will now be divided into small groups.
-Each group will be assigned either examples 1 or 2 for this activity. - Apply your knowledge of direct and indirect action for your assigned scenario. - Be prepared to discuss your group's consensus and differences in approach.
+- You will now be divided into small groups. - Each group will be assigned either examples 1 or 2 for this activity. - Apply your knowledge of direct and indirect action for your assigned scenario.

+• Be prepared to discuss your group's consensus and differences in approach.

 [NOTE: Take about 5 mins for this activity.
 Divide the class into groups and assign them either Example 1 or 2.
-Provide student handouts for each group.
 Have participants read and discuss their scenario and actions they would take in their small groups, then debrief to the class.]